 There is no such thing as a joint IVA but an interlocking IVA can allow you to merge your IVA with a partner or spouse’s IVA to streamline your household finances.

-The eligibility criteria for an interlocking IVA is similar to the eligibility criteria for a standard IVA and both creditors must approve it for it to go ahead.
+The eligibility criteria for an interlocking IVA is similar to the eligibility criteria for a standard IVA as you’ll still need to submit an individual application.

 Whether you’re considering an interlocking IVA or you and your partner are struggling with separate IVA payments, don’t hesitate to reach out for expert debt advice and support.